quadbio/VoxHunt/README.md

 ## Installation

-Presto, one of VoxHunt dependencies is not on CRAN and has to be installed from GitHub:
+Presto, one of VoxHunt's dependencies is not on CRAN and has to be installed from GitHub:
 ```{r}
 # install.packages('devtools')
 devtools::install_github('immunogenomics/presto')